-But a successive gravesite is hardly a new concept, as reusing graves was commonplace in Victorian England.
-Lots of countries still practice grave “rental,” if you will, either moving bones to an ossuary or burying them deeper so a new grave can rest atop the old one.
+But a successive grave site is hardly a new concept, as reusing graves was commonplace in Victorian England.
+Lots of countries still practice grave “rental.”
+Moving bones to an ossuary or burying them deeper so a new grave can rest atop the old one is common.

-The United Kingdom stopped the practice of grave reuse more than 150 years ago, and while the idea of restarting that practice keeps arising, it has not yet caught on.
+The United Kingdom stopped the practice of grave reuse more than 150 years ago.
+While the idea of restarting that practice keeps arising, it has not yet caught on.

 “Everyone is waiting for someone else to do it,” Gary Burks of the City of London Cemetery said, according to MySendoff.com.
 “Nobody wants to be the one in front of the camera when it happens.
 We are all risk averse.”

-Green burial cemeteries have the option to reuse gravesites — there’s no law against it — but it has yet to catch on despite the idea of utilizing a smaller footprint, quite literally.
+Green burial cemeteries have the option to reuse grave sites.
+There’s no law against it — but it has yet to catch on despite the idea of utilizing a smaller footprint.

 The Meadow is a green burial cemetery outside of Lexington, Virginia, and is one of the few in the country offering a successive site.
 This means customers have the right to let The Meadow reuse their gravesite for another burial once 50 years have passed, and the remains have returned to the earth.

-The Meadow is a sustainable burial ground, and the practice of using successive gravesites ensures future burial spaces without consuming more land.
+The Meadow is a sustainable burial ground, and the practice of using successive grave sites ensures future burial spaces without consuming more land.
 This is more than enough time for nature to have dealt with the remains.
-This practice allows the land to participate in the natural flow around it and ensures burial spaces for our future community without consuming additional land.
+This practice allows the land to participate in the natural flow around it.
+It ensures burial spaces for our future community without consuming additional land.
 The successive sites also provide for maintenance income for The Meadow.

-Biodegradable caskets and urns provide opportunity for successive gravesites, and the use of receptacles that will decompose faster than traditional ones is already a common practice in the green burial movement.
+Biodegradable caskets and urns provide opportunity for successive grave sites.
+The use of receptacles that will decompose faster than traditional ones is already a common practice in the green burial movement.